Compound Dai Price Tops $0.0223 (CDAI)

 Compound Dai Token Profile

-Compound Dai was first traded on November 19th, 2019.
+Compound Dai’s genesis date was November 19th, 2019.
 Compound Dai’s total supply is 2,025,596,474 tokens and its circulating supply is 25,204,924,416 tokens.
 The Reddit community for Compound Dai is https://reddit.com/r/compound and the currency’s Github account can be viewed here.
+The official website for Compound Dai is compound.finance.
 Compound Dai’s official Twitter account is @compoundfinance and its Facebook page is accessible here.
-The official website for Compound Dai is compound.finance.

 Each money market is unique to an Ethereum asset (such as Ether, an ERC-20 stablecoin such as Dai, or an ERC-20 utility token such as Augur), and contains a transparent and publicly-inspectable ledger, with a record of all transactions and historical interest rates.